Mac Mail problems: Top 6 Mail app problems and fixes

 Why is Mac Mail not working?

 If you are experiencing any of the problems listed below, we've got fixes to get your Mac Mail working as it should.
-Despite numerous improvements from the previous operating system, there weren't too many changes made to the Mail App in Catalina.
+Despite numerous improvements from the previous operating systems, there weren't too many changes made to the Mail App in Big Sur and Monterey.

 However, there have, and were numerous reports of the app crashing or unexpectedly quitting, which is why fixes and workarounds are currently needed to ensure the Mail app works as it should.

 Here are a number of problems and 9 fixes for those who've encountered unexpected issues with Mac Mail.